Liquid Stranger: The Private Riot

 The third full-length Liquid Stranger album was released on Rottun Recordings on 15 March 2010.
 This album features 10 dark and energetic Dubstep songs, described by Music and Happy Life as "totally devastating dance-floor monsters."
 The album received high praise in the electronic music scene, with the song "Ripple" hitting number 1 on Beatport's top download charts for an extended period of time.

 Mechanoid Meltdown

 Liquid Stranger's fourth full-length album was also released on Rottun Recordings in 2010 on 29 November.
 The album includes Dubstep songs and two Drum and Bass tracks.

+Balance and Smoke & Hope

-In May 2022, the Swedish producer Liquid Stranger shared with Billboard magazine in his own words the practices that help him manage the stress of the music industry and how he can implement these strategies in his own life, this after being diagnosed with a disease mental health.
+In May 2022, the Swedish producer Liquid Stranger shared with Billboard magazine in his own words the practices that help him manage the stress of the music industry and how he can implement these strategies in his own life, this after being diagnosed with a mental health disease.

 Background information

 Influences

-Martin Stääf mentioned in an interview on BBC radio that his main influence comes from music from vintage computer games.
+Martin Stääf mentioned in an interview on BBC Radio that his main influence comes from music from vintage computer games.
 In an interview with Chillbase, Stääf says that he does not listen to music all that much, except when he is at concerts.
 In the same interview Stääf explains that he gets inspiration from movie soundtracks, dreams, and everyday life.